Skillet French Apple Cake

 - Add a 1/2 teaspoon of ground spices to the dry ingredients, such as nutmeg, cinnamon or ginger.

-A spoonful of softly whipped cream or vanilla ice cream would be fantastic served alongside a warm slice.
+A spoonful of softly whipped cream or vanilla ice cream is fantastic served alongside a warm slice.

 More cast-iron cooking resources:

-- Here’s a step-by-step guide to seasoning a cast-iron skillet.
+- Check out my step-by-step guide to seasoning a cast-iron skillet and everyday cast-iron skillet recipes.

 Cast Iron Skillet French Apple Cake